 When in a situation where the internet hosting site will only permit the use of one MySQL database and it is serving one WordPress installation, and you would like to serve more than one WordPress installation, then combine the multiple installations of WordPress into the same MySQL database.
 This can be accomplished using phpMyAdmin to select the default WordPress database (for example, wordpress).

-I selected the tables that I wanted to export as it relates to the WordPress installation and selected SQL as the export format.
+Select the tables to export as it relates to the WordPress installation and selected SQL as the export format.

 Now, this is important, very important.
 Since I had to use the same database using multiple installations of WordPress, I didn’t want to overwrite any existing table or value.
 So for each installation, I had to change the prefix of each table as it related to the installation of WordPress.